Babylonian Talmud Berachot 57a

 The High Holy Days are the most important days of the year.
 Rosh HaShanah reminds us that we must take stock of ourselves as individuals and as a community and commit ourselves to acts of tzedakah (justice) and tikkun olam (repairing the world).
 When Yom Kippur arrives 10 days later, each of us is obligated to have asked for forgiveness from those we have harmed so that we may do the real work of teshuvah (repentance) – figuring out how we are going to engage in deep change, both with ourselves and with our community.

-Join us at Temple Emanu-El of Palm Beach for any or all of the spiritual moments that the High Holy Days offer.
+Join Temple Emanu-El of Palm Beach for any or all of the spiritual moments that the High Holy Days offer.